Engineering Change Order (ECO) Management 101

 When it comes to ECO management, you have two main options.
-You can choose to use a paper-based system typically involving multiple spreadsheets and manila folders or you can use an automated product lifecycle management (PLM) system.
-Choose wisely, because your decision will have a direct impact on your cycle times, signature processes and how you resolve issues and format data.
+You can choose a manual or paper-based system typically involving spreadsheets (see exmple spreadsheet engineering change order template), folders, or other point-solutions to share documents or you can use an automated product lifecycle management (PLM) system.

 Check out the table below to help you weigh the pros and cons of these two options.

-Creating an engineering change order: paper vs. electronics
+Creating an engineering change order: paper vs. electronic